bulletmark/wordle-aid/README.md

     least 111229798
     ```

-   The output above is the least of candidate words possible given the
+   The output above is the list of possible candidate words, given the
    command line word arguments you have specified.

    Note: Specify the 1st guess word you used and set each yellow (i.e.